Finetuning CLIP to Reason about Pairwise Differences: Introduction

 Motivated by our pairwise comparison-based finetuning, we develop a new inference mechanism, which we refer to as \textit{comparative prompting}.
 This approach looks to improve downstream performance by incorporating prior knowledge in the form of text descriptions of the differences between classes.
 For instance, for a classification task between images of a crab and lobster, one can describe (or ask an LLM to describe) the following difference: ``\textit{Crabs have a rounded, flat body, while lobsters have a long body, large claws, and a pronounced tail.}'' Our approach uses this comparative prompt to update and further separate the class prompts for these similar classes (see \cref{fig:comp_prompt}).

 We empirically demonstrate the many benefits of the improved reasoning ability from our finetuning approach on synthetic comparisons.
 First, we observe that PC-CLIP has the new capability of performing \textit{difference-based classification}, or given a certain attribute (e.g., size and color) to correctly rank images of a pair by that attribute.
 In fact, PC-CLIP achieves significantly higher performance on this task (up to $\sim$14 points in absolute accuracy), while CLIP observes almost random performance.
 In addition, PC-CLIP has improved zeroshot classification performance, when using standard class prompts or more descriptive class descriptions, across a majority of downstream image classification tasks.
 These improvements hold even when compared to baselines of finetuning on the \textit{exact same data from COCO} and an approach that leverages \textit{non-comparison-based} synthetic data from a LLM, demonstrating that benefits come from finetuning on comparisons.
-These improvements are even furthered when leveraging our comparative prompting technique with PC-CLIP, while using comparative prompting with CLIP features can exhibit large drops in performance.
-Finally, we demonstrate that PC-CLIP indeed satisfies a larger degree of geometric properties in embedding space.
-For instance, PC-CLIP can better manipulate embeddings for image generation \citep{podell2023sdxl}, where additive operations on text embeddings are better preserved in the generated images.
+These improvements are even furthered when leveraging our comparative prompting technique with PC-CLIP, while using comparative prompting with CLIP features can exhibit large drops in performance. \rebuttal{We also demonstrate that these benefits translate to cross-modal retrieval tasks, where we see improvements specifically on text-to-image retrieval}.
+Finally, we demonstrate that PC-CLIP indeed satisfies a larger degree of geometric properties in embedding space, such as generating images of the result of arithmetic operations in text embedding space.